 Volvo Model & Variant

 An XC40 is significantly cheaper to insure than an XC90 or EX90.
-PHEV and EV variants may also attract higher premiums due to specialist repair requirements.
+PHEV and fully electric variants may attract higher premiums due to specialist repair requirements.

 👤